CM MicroPayments (CMMP) - Use Case - How to Let Users Transfer Points to Each Other

 Introduction

-The MicroPayments plugin allows you to create a digital wallet for your users, reward them with points, and let them pay for them using real money.
+The WordPress MicroPayments is a payment system for WordPress that allows you to create digital wallets for your users, reward them with points, and let them pay for them using real money.

 Use Case Front-End